 In this entry of our increasingly-popular e-PA: Work-Life Balance blog, we’re going to look at why it’s so important to keep up an exercise routine in the workplace, and give you some easy, effective office workout ideas to incorporate into your day-to-day working life.

-A Quick Warm-Up to Explain Why You Need To Exercise
+Why You Need To Exercise

 It doesn’t matter if you’re new to working from a desk, or if you’ve been doing it for years.
 All across the UK, increasing inactivity in the workplace is causing employees in virtually every industry to become more and more unhealthy.
 As Business Insider reports, the average worker sits for more than nine hours a day, and much of that takes place on the job.
 While all that sitting might boost your productivity, it’s linked with serious health issues like obesity and diabetes.